 Alumina Limited's Constitution requires Directors (excluding the CEO) to retire at the third AGM since they were last elected or re-elected.
 A retiring Director seeking re-election is subject to an appraisal and recommendation by the Nomination Committee whether to support the Director's re-election.
 The Board reviews the Nomination Committee recommendation to determine whether to recommend that shareholders vote in favour of the re-election.
-Messrs Pizzey, Day and Ferraro are due for re-election by rotation and will stand for re-election at the 2017 AGM in accordance with the Company's Constitution.
-Details of their experience, qualifications and performance will be disclosed, together with the Directors' statement of support, in the 2017 AGM Notice.
+Ms Stein is due for re-election by rotation and will stand for re-election at the 2018 AGM in accordance with the Company's Constitution.
+Also, Ms O'Toole and Mr Bevan were appointed by the Directors in December 2017 and January 2018 respectively, and will stand for election at the 2018 AGM.
+Details of their experience, qualifications and performance will be disclosed, together with the Directors' statement of support, in the 2018 AGM Notice.